 Emet Schneiderman, Professor (BMS), B.A., M.A., Northwestern University; Ph.D., University of Michigan.
 Craniofacial biology; use of digital imaging and biostatistics to illuminate growth and development of the facial skeleton; educational research.

-Kathy K. H. Svoboda, Professor (BMS), B.S., University of Nebraska; M.S., University of Nebraska Medical Center; Ph.D., Ibid., Postdoctoral Fellowship, Harvard Medical School.
+Kathy K. H. Svoboda, Professor (BMS), B.S., University of Nebraska; M.S., Ph.D, University of Nebraska Medical Center; Postdoctoral Fellowship, Harvard Medical School.
 Cell-matrix interactions and signal transduction in craniofacial tissues (cornea, palate, gingival fibroblasts, and cartilage.

 Reginald Taylor, Associate Professor (Orthodontics), B.S., Xavier University of Louisiana; D.M.D., D.M.Sc., Harvard School of Dental Medicine.
 Orthodontics/the organization and development of the extracellular matrix of craniofacial structures.

-Venu Varanasi, Assistant Professor (B.S.), B.S., University South Florida; M.S., University of Florida; Ph.D., Ibid.
-Tissue engineering and nano-scale fabrication of bioactive glasses and ceramics.
+Venu Varanasi, Assistant Professor (BMS), B.S., University South Florida; M.S., Ph.D., University of Florida; Tissue engineering and nano-scale fabrication of bioactive glasses and ceramics.

 John Wright, Professor and Chair (Diagnostic Sciences), D.D.S., West Virginia University; M.S., Indiana University; Diplomate, American Board of Oral Pathology; Diplomate, American Board of Oral Medicine.
 Odontogenic cysts and tumors, oral cancer and precancer, stomatitis.